EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 The previous table contains an overview of some of the terminal operations that are available in the `Stream` interface.
 Note that terminal operations can be recognized from the fact that they return something that is **not** of type `Stream`.
 By ending the pipeline, we obtain a different kind of result.

 The `allMatch`, `anyMatch` and `noneMath` terminal operations all take a `Predicate` as an argument and compute a `boolean` value from the application of the `Predicate` to all objects emitted from the stream.
-The `count` terminal operations counts the number of objects emitted from the stream.
+The `count` terminal operation counts the number of objects emitted from the stream.
 The terminal operation `collect` requires a special object that can aggregate the emitted objects into an output.
 Different options for such `Collector` objects are explained in Section [\[sec:collectors\]][2].
 We discuss the remaining terminal operations in more detail in the following sections.

 **Some terminal operations in the `Stream` interface**